 No long forms · No spam · No fees

-A sunny beach in Costa Rica, a home in the Hamptons, or just living comfortably in your current home with no worries about money: It’s great to have future goals, but how will you achieve them?
-Unless you’re one of the few Americans who have a solid grasp on money matters and a long game toward retirement, it’s recommended to find a financial advisor.
+A sunny beach in Costa Rica, a home in the Hamptons, or just living comfortably in your current house with no worries about money: It’s great to have future financial goals, but how will you achieve them?
+Unless you're one of the few who have a solid grasp on money matters and a long game toward retirement, it’s recommended to find a financial advisor.

 And with around 13,000 registered investment advisors in the United States, there are more than just a few to choose from.
 How can you narrow it down to a financial advisor who has your interests at heart?
 Here are seven questions you can ask, with a little help from car insurancehttps://getjerry.com/car-insurance) broker and comparison app Jerry.

 Want to know if the financial advisor is acting primarily in your best interests or for their firm?
 You’re looking for a financial advisor that has a fiduciary duty to you; an advisor who is legally bound to act in their clients’ interest ahead of their own.